Ecstasy Facts, History, and Statistics

 Individual states have also passed laws prohibiting the possession or sale of MDMA, and these state laws may be applied in addition to federal charges.

-How Dangerous is It?
+How Dangerous Is Ecstasy?

-Both short-term and long-term ecstasy use can result in dangerous health effects, and emergency room visits related to use are common and on the rise in the US.
+Both short-term and long-term ecstasy use can result in dangerous health effects, and emergency room visits related to use are common and on the rise in the U.S.